 It was then that cassava appeared as the number-one suspect.

 People whose diet included large amounts of cassava were found to absorb via the thyroid gland an amount of iodine well under the normal.
-Analyses of urine and serum samples also revealed that the islanders who regularly ate cassava had a high level of thiocyanate, an anti-thyroid substance associated with the consumption of certain vegetables.
-Cassava is one of them: it contains cyanogenic glucosides which are transformed by hydrolysis into toxic cyanides.
-After ingestion, these cyanides are rapidly detoxified, and give rise to thiocyanate.
-Experiences with rats confirmed this anti-thyroid effect and showed, more precisely, that the uptake of radioactive iodine by this gland was inversely proportional to the concentration of thiocyanate in the blood.
+Analyses of urine and serum samples also revealed that the islanders who regularly ate cassava had a high level of thiocyanate, an antithyroid substance associated with the consumption of certain vegetables.